oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

-# Configure The Microservice Application to Connect to Oracle Base Database Service
+# Configure and Build The Microservice Application to Connect to Oracle Base Database Service

 ## Introduction

 This lab walks you through the steps to Configure The Microservice Application to Connect to Oracle Base Database Service.

-Estimated Time: 15 minutes
+Estimated Time: 20 minutes